Austin Kearns: Washington Nationals

-Kearns was traded to the Nationals on July 13, 2006, along with Felipe Lopez and Ryan Wagner from the Cincinnati Reds in exchange for Gary Majewski, Bill Bray, Royce Clayton, Brendan Harris, and Daryl Thompson.
+In a highly controversial and criticized trade, Kearns was traded to the Nationals on July 13, 2006, along with Felipe Lopez and Ryan Wagner from the Cincinnati Reds in exchange for Gary Majewski, Bill Bray, Royce Clayton, Brendan Harris, and Daryl Thompson.

 On September 23, 2006, playing against the New York Mets at Shea Stadium, Kearns and first baseman Nick Johnson collided while making a sliding attempt to catch a fly ball.
 Kearns originally remained in the game relatively unhurt, but was removed shortly after play resumed by Manager Frank Robinson.
 Kearns was replaced by Ryan Church, who played in Kearns' spot for most of the rest of the season.
 Kearns suffered severe bruising down his left side as well as soreness.
 Johnson sustained a broken femur and underwent surgery that night to repair his injuries.
 Johnson missed all of 2007 recuperating from his injuries.
 Kearns, however, had career highs in several key areas, including 161 games played and 74 RBIs.

 On May 12, 2007, in a game at home against the Florida Marlins, Kearns hit a bases-empty inside-the-park home run, the first ever for a Nationals player.
 The ball bounced off the glove of Florida Marlins player Reggie Abercrombie.
 Down the stretch, he tallied 4 hits in 11 at bats (with 2 home runs) in a late-season Nats' series sweep over the division leading New York Mets that kept the Mets out of the playoffs.

 In 2008, the Nationals placed Kearns on the 15-day disabled list on May 22 because of loose bodies in his right elbow and on August 25 with a stress fracture in his left foot.

 Kearns was placed on the disabled list on August 5, 2009, with a right thumb injury.
 His move to the list was retroactive to August 4.
 He did not return to the majors in 2009.
 On November 6, the Nationals declined Kearns' 2010 option, making him a free agent.